Schoharie, New York: History

 Schoharie was first known as a district in Albany County before Schoharie County was organized.
 Established as a town in Albany County in 1788, it became the founding town of the newly created Schoharie County in 1795.
 In 1797, part of the town was used to form the towns of Blenheim, Broome, Cobleskill, and Middleburgh.
 Similarly, area for the towns of Esperance and Wright were removed from Schoharie in 1846 as settlement increased in other areas.

 Schoharie has continued since its early settlement as a largely agricultural community.
 Cheesemaking and the dairy industry were important in the 19th century, when products were sold to New York City.
 Artisan cheesemaking and related trades have been of increasing importance since the late 20th-century.

+On July 10, 1989, an F4 tornado, which was part of the July 1989 Northeastern United States tornado outbreak, tore through four counties and hit Schoharie.
+Schoharie was hit the worst by this tornado, and probably where most of the 20 injuries occurred.
+There were no deaths reported from the tornado.

 On August 28, 2011, the Town of Schoharie was flooded by Hurricane Irene.
 Schoharie Creek rose to record levels, resulting in massive destruction of roads, homes, and businesses within the Town.
 Due to the devastation of what was classified as a 500-year flood, federal agencies such as FEMA and the National Guard were called in to assess damages and provide relief, shelter and assistance to affected residents.
-Many farms in the area suffered severe economic losses due to animals lost or drowned in flood waters, barns deemed unusable, and fall harvest crops ruined.
+Many farms in the area suffered severe economic losses due to animals lost or drowned in flood waters, barns deemed unusable and fall harvest crops ruined.

 The Becker Stone House, Becker-Westfall House, The Colyer House, Sternbergh House, and Westheimer Site are listed on the National Register of Historic Places.
 The Abraham Sternberg House was added in 2010 and Christian Hess House and Shoemaker's Shop in 2015.